More on the New York Border

 Boston 24th June 1772

 Sir, I should have acknowledged the receipt of your Excellency’s Letter of the 15th by the return of the post if my absence from Town had not prevented.
-I have laid the Letter before my Assembly and it is now under consideration of a Committee.1 When they shall come to any determination I will acquaint you with it.
+I have laid the Letter before my Assembly and it is now under consideration of a Committee.

 I think it necessary to acquaint you that altho’ the powers given to the Commissaries were general, yet I have no reason to think they would have entered further into the controversy than to have taken it up where the former Commissaries left it and they were restrained by no Instructions whatsoever.